Simon-CR/qbittorrent-wireguard-pmp/README.md

 A bash script that continuously refreshes the ProtonVPN NAT-PMP forwarded port and keeps qBittorrent's listening port in sync.
 Perfect for VPN setups with dynamic port forwarding over WireGuard.

+> Although ProtonVPN is currently the primary provider exposing a NAT-PMP gateway on its WireGuard tunnels, the script works with any VPN service that offers the same NAT-PMP interface—just point `NATPMP_GATEWAY` at the provider’s gateway if it can’t be auto-detected.

 ## Features

 - 🔄 Automatically refreshes ProtonVPN NAT-PMP mappings and syncs qBittorrent